-London attack victims: Veteran police officer, teacher killed
+London victims: Police officer, teacher, US tourist killed

 - Victim Aysha Frade worked as an administrator at a London college

-London (CNN)A veteran policeman and a teacher were among those killed in the terror attack that struck at the heart of the British capital Wednesday.
+Kurt Cochran, who was visiting London from Utah with his wife, died as a result of injuries sustained in the attack, his family and church said.

-Keith Palmer, a 48-year-old father and husband, had served as an officer for 15 years.
-He was on duty, unarmed, at the gates of Parliament when the attacker stabbed him to death.
+British national Aysha Frade, a 43-year old teacher, was identified as another victim.

-Another victim has been identified as Aysha Frade, a 43-year old teacher.
+Keith Palmer, a 48-year-old father and husband, was the unarmed police officer on duty at the gates of Parliament when the attacker stabbed him to death.

 'A lovely man'